philippinespire/pire_lcwgs_data_processing/siganus_fuscescens/README.md

 </details>

 So, it looks like I have been doing the assembly wrong.
-I should have used the (cbird's dDocent scripts)[https://github.com/cbirdlab/dDocentHPC].
+I should have used the [cbird's dDocent scripts](https://github.com/cbirdlab/dDocentHPC).

 <details>